 A summary of Allston-Brighton history by Historic Boston, Inc. can be found here.

 The Alliance supports new vibrancy in Allston Village, but we have concerns about doing so in a way that deteriorates the historic character of the neighborhood.
-We expressed concern about the loss of the Allen Building on Cambridge Street and are pleased that the revised proposal rehabilitates the building and incorporates a sympathetic addition.
-We are in dialogue with the proponent about the treatment of the Allston Hall building on Franklin Street as well.
+We expressed concern about the loss of the Allen Building on Cambridge Street and are pleased that the approved project rehabilitates the building and incorporates a sympathetic addition.
+We advocated for the reuse of the Allen Building and Allston Hall, meeting with the proponent and speaking at public meetings.
 Both of these buildings create a distinct sense of place and anchor Allston Square.
 These buildings which have long-defined the character of this neighborhood should be able to play an integral part in this Allston Village reboot.

-We submitted formal comments to the BPDA and hope to work with the proponent, the community, and BPDA staff to protect the historic character of Allston Village while supporting investment in an evolving neighborhood.
+We submitted formal comments to the BPDA and had productive conversations with with the proponent, the community, and BPDA staff to protect the historic character of Allston Village while supporting investment in an evolving neighborhood.

 Highlights from our activity log